Niharika-b07/DevOps/README.md

-This repository consists of rsimple egistration form
+This repository consists of simple registration form